TheOdinProject/curriculum/web_development_101/installations/installation_overview.md

 You're probably familiar with Windows for one reason or another.
 For many people it is their OS of choice.
 It is easy to use and comes pre-installed on most computers.
 Unfortunately, some languages (Ruby) have been created with the assumption that you will be developing them on a Unix-based (Mac or Linux) system and have not been easily made to run on Windows.

-It is possible to develop with WSL but it is highly discouraged.
+It is possible to develop with WSL but it is __highly__ discouraged.
 You will end up with a lot of problems you'll spend hours on google trying to fix.
 For your sanity, we recommend installing a Virtual Machine instead of using WSL.

 #### Online editors

-There are a variety of online code sandboxes that can be quite handy when you're away from your main system or prototyping some code before committing it.
+Lastly, there are a variety of online code sandboxes that can be quite handy when you're away from your main system or prototyping some code before committing it.
 Sites such as

 * [Repl.it](https://repl.it/)
 * [Codepen.io](https://codepen.io/)